Sigma007-sketch/Smart-Irrigation-System/README.md

 3.Implement automatic water replenishment equipped with an ultrasonic sensor to prevent overflow.

-4.put the data of humidity measured from the DHT11 into the SGP30 sensor to compenstate for the deviation
+4.Put the data of humidity measured from the DHT11 into the SGP30 sensor to compenstate for the deviation

+The Presentation Video